Good construction. Human-made.

 Our work with SHAABI will involve spotlighting the good people of our community, as well as makers, do-ers, and creative folks we get to know along the way.
 We'll also be exploring the question of what it means to be local in the context of a highly interconnected world.

 We support charities helping displaced people.
-Starting in 2016, we'll be launching products from which a portion of the proceeds will benefit an organization that serves refugee, migrant, or homeless populations.
+In the near future, we'll be launching products from which a portion of the proceeds will benefit an organization that serves refugee, migrant, or homeless populations.
 We look forward to sharing the work of these charities on our blog.

 As we grow, our goal is to hire locally and pay a living wage.
 We'll strive to be as transparent as possible about this process.